Pannonia: Slavery

 Slavery held a less important role in Pannonia's economy than in earlier established provinces.
 Rich civilians had domestic slaves do the housework while soldiers who had been awarded with land had their slaves cultivate it.
 Slaves worked in workshops primarily in western cities for rich industrialist.
 In Aquincum, they were freed in a short time.

 Religion

 Pannonia had sanctuaries for Jupiter, Juno and Minerva, official deities of empire, and also for old Celtic deities.
 In Aquincum there was one for the mother goddess.
 The imperial cult was also present.
 In addition, Judaism and eastern mystery cults also appeared, the latter centered around Mithra, Isis, Anubis and Serapis.

 Christianity began to spread inside the province in the 2nd century.
-Its popularity didn't decrease even during the big persecutions in the late 3rd century.
+Its popularity did not decrease even during the big persecutions in the late 3rd century.
 In the 4th century, basilicas and funeral chapels were built.
 We know of the Church of Saint Quirinus in Savaria and numerous early Christian memorials from Aquincum, Sopianae, Fenékpuszta, and Arian Christian ones from Csopak.